 South Africans drive on the left.
 Driving is generally quite easy, and the roads are well-maintained, with the exception of a few pot holes.

 It's advisable to have an international driving license in South Africa, as you may be asked for this at police check points.
+If you want to know more about driving in South Africa, check the link below!

-In our opinion, the best months to visit Cape Town are May and September.
+In my opinion, the best months to visit Cape Town are May and September.
 It's their shoulder season for both of these months, and it means there are fewer crowds, but the weather is still usually lovely, and prices are not too high!

 Where to stay in Cape Town